jamesshore/ergotest/docs/automation_api.md

 > **The Golden Rule:** Don't use constructors to instantiate Ergotest classes.
 Constructors are reserved for internal use only in this codebase.

-There are six classes in Ergotest, but you only really need to know about three of them.
-The bolded methods in the table of contents above are the only ones you’re likely to use.
-The rest of this file is here for reference and advanced usage.
+There are five classes in Ergotest, but only the three bolded below are important for everyday use.
+Similarly, the bolded methods in the table of contents above are the only ones you need to know.
+The rest of this documentation is for reference and advanced usage.

 * ***TestRunner*** is how you run your tests.
 * ***TestSuiteResult*** has the results of your test run, and includes a convenient method for reporting the results.
+It's provided by the test runner after the tests finish running.
 * ***TestCaseResult*** has the details of a single test, and it also has convenient reporting methods.
+It's provided to a callback by the test runner while the tests are running.
 * _RunResult_ has the details of running a single function, such as _it()_ or _beforeEach()_.
-* *TestRenderer* has tools for customizing result rendering.
+* *TestRenderer* allows you to customize your test reports.
 See the [Reporting API](reporting_api.md) for details.

-The best way to run your tests is to use [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
+The best way to run your tests is to use [**testRunner.runInChildProcessAsync()**](#testrunnerruninchildprocessasync).
 It takes a list of test module paths, which it runs in a child process, and it returns a [TestSuiteResult](#testsuiteresult).

-You can report on the test run by calling [TestSuiteResult.render()](#testsuiteresultrender) and writing the string it returns to the console.
-To learn the overall results of the test run, call [testSuiteResult.count()](#testsuiteresultcount).
+You can report on the test run by calling [**TestSuiteResult.render()**](#testsuiteresultrender) and writing the string it returns to the console.
+To learn the overall results of the test run, call [**testSuiteResult.count()**](#testsuiteresultcount).

-To see the results of the tests as they’re running, pass `onTestCaseResult` to [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
-It will be called with a `TestCaseResult`, which you can then render with the [testCaseResult.renderAsCharacter()](#testcaseresultrenderascharacter), [testCaseResult.renderAsSingleLine()](#testcaseresultrenderassingleline), or [testCaseResult.renderAsMultipleLines()](#testcaseresultrenderasmultiplelines) methods.
+To see the results of the tests as they’re running, pass the **_onTestCaseResult_ callback** to [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
+It will be called with a _TestCaseResult_, which you can then render with the **[testCaseResult.renderAsCharacter()](#testcaseresultrenderascharacter), [testCaseResult.renderAsSingleLine()](#testcaseresultrenderassingleline), or [testCaseResult.renderAsMultipleLines()](#testcaseresultrenderasmultiplelines)** methods.

 [Back to top](#automation-api)